michalK00/CryptoDataApp/README.md

 # CryptoDataApp

-This is an app for cryptocurrency data and wallet tracking.
+This is an application for tracking cryptocurrency data and your own portfolio.
+It downloads its data from the CoinGecko api.
+The data is then processed, transformed into graphs and displayed in an interface made in JavaFx.

 It also allows you to add your own strategies for coin price prediction.